Home

 Equipment

 Since this winter sport is different from regular fishing, you need to be ready with the right equipment.
 You'll need drop reels, hooks and weights, tepee stands to hold the reel and tip-ups.
-Plus you will need something to put a hole in the ice.
-There are inexpensive hand augers and gas-powered augers.
-Pick the one the best fits your needs and budget.

 Don't forget the sled.
 You will probably be thankful to have a sled to pull all of your equipment.